dariusdon9/SVV-Project/README.md

 # SVV-Project
-SVVProject use for UPT Projcet
+SVVProject use for UPT Project
+Please, read this caption, it means a beggining of GitHub experience